shiyuyullin/Crazy_Garden_Game/README.md

 		  Minimum size of garden: 3x3
 		  You can only plant on empty spot.
 To plant a tree you need to give the top left coordinate of a 2x2 space and the program will check to make sure all 4 locations are free.

+    The "LetsPlay.java" is the driver for the entire game